The Crystalline Lens

 Normally, all the layers of the crystalline lens are clear, and light passes through it unobstructed.
 However, with age or due to certain systemic diseases, as well as with a cumulative absorption of ultraviolet radiation over many years, the lens material can become cloudy, yellow, brown, and even opaque.
 Anything in the lens which obstructs entering light is referred to as a “cataract.”

 It is not possible to remove a primary cataract without irreparably damaging the crystalline lens within which the cataract is contained.
-A laser cannot be used successfully to remove a cataract, except as described later (in the case of a secondary cataract).
-Therefore, cataract surgery involves removing most or all of the lens of the eye and replacing it with an artificial “intraocular lens” or “lens implant,” made of a hard plastic (polymethyl methacrylate or PMMA), silicone, acrylic, or hydrogel material.
+Cataract surgery involves removing most or all of the lens of the eye and replacing it with an artificial “intraocular lens” or “lens implant,” made of a hard plastic (polymethyl methacrylate or PMMA), silicone, acrylic, or hydrogel material.

 An “extracapsular” cataract extraction (ECCE) is the routine type of cataract removal.
 In an ECCE procedure, an opening is made in the front of the lens capsule.
-Through this opening, the lens nucleus is removed, either as a whole or by dissolving it into tiny pieces and vacuuming out the pieces, a procedure called “phacoemulsification.”
+Through this opening, the lens nucleus is removed, either as a whole or by dissolving it into tiny pieces with an ultrasound instrument and vacuuming out the pieces, a procedure called “phacoemulsification.”
+In some cases, a femtosecond laser may be used to fragment the cataract into tiny segments.
 Next, the lens cortex also is sucked out, leaving the lens capsule in place, and into the lens capsule is inserted the artificial lens implant.

 Prior to the 1980’s, the entire crystalline lens was removed in a cataract surgery, called an “intracapsular” cataract extraction (ICCE).
 Usually, this was performed using “cryoextraction,” where a cryoprobe froze the entire lens, permitting its complete removal.
 Now, in the unusual case of an intracapsular lens extraction, or ICCE, the implant lens is placed in front of the iris, rather than behind it, because there is no lens capsule to hold the implant in place.
 Rarely is this procedure done anymore.